-Radio Maine with Dr. Lisa Belisle Episode 13
+Radio Maine Episode 13 : Dr. Lisa Belisle

 Hello.
 I am Dr. Lisa Belisle and you are listening to, or watching, Radio Maine.
 It's really been a wonderful experience to start this new creative endeavor over the past several months.
 I enjoy having the opportunity to speak to people who are engaging in creative pursuits and who also have shown their resilience through the interesting and challenging times of the past year of Covid.